neubot/neubot/doc/neubot.1.rst

 the round-trip time.
 It estimates the goodput by dividing the amount of transferred bytes by the elapsed time.
-To avoid consuming too much user resources, the ``bittorrent`` test adapts the number of bytes to transfer such that the test runs for about five seconds.
+To avoid consuming too much user resources, the ``bittorrent`` test adapts the number of bytes to transfer such that the test runs for about ten seconds.

 The ``raw`` test performs a `raw` 10-second TCP download to estimate the download goodput.
 Also, it estimates the goodput from the